 If your wages are being garnished, or you fear they soon will be, filing for Chapter 7 bankruptcy will stop the garnishment (also called wage attachment) in most cases.
 This happens because bankruptcy's automatic stay prohibits most creditors from continuing with collection actions during your bankruptcy case.

-Read on to learn what wage garnishment is, when the automatic stay in Chapter 7 bankruptcy will put a temporary stop to wage garnishment, and what happens to the garnishment once your case is over.
+Read on to learn about wage garnishment and how the Chapter 7 automatic stay will put a temporary stop to wage garnishment.

 There are limits to how much the employer can garnish from your paycheck each month.
-And you may be able to protect even more using exemptions.
-(You can learn more in our article on wage garnishment laws.)
+And you might be able to protect even more using exemptions.
+You can learn more by reading about wage garnishment laws.

-If you have a recent bankruptcy in your past, the automatic stay will end after a short period of time.
+If you have a recent bankruptcy in your past, the automatic stay will end after a short period.
 If that happens, the wage garnishment can continue.
 Here are the rules: